The probabilistic world: Subsystems

 for all possible states of the subsystem.
 It is impossible to distinguish between $A$ and $A'$ by any measurement or observation that only uses probabilistic information of the subsystem.
 From the point of view of the subsystem the two observables $A$ and $A'$ are identical -- they are described by the same probabilistic observable.
 All classical observables that correspond to the same probabilistic observable in a subsystem form an equivalence class.
 Only the equivalence class matters for the subsystem.
 Different members of the equivalence class are indistinguishable on the level of the subsystem.

 Inversely, two observables with an identical finite spectrum of possible measurements values (finite number of different $\lambda_i$) correspond to the same probabilistic system observable if the relation \eqref{PO10} holds for arbitrary $p$ and $\rho$.
 For a given $\rho$ the relation \eqref{PO10} implies for the probabilities $w_i(\rho) =w'_i(\rho)$.
 If this holds for all $\rho$ both observables correspond to the same probabilistic observable characterized by $\left\{ \lambda_i, w_i(\rho) \right\}$.
-For Ising spins it is actually sufficient that $\braket{A}_\rho = \braket{A'(\rho)}$ and $A^2 = A'^2 = 1$.
+For Ising spins it is actually sufficient that $\braket{A}_\rho = \braket{A'}_\rho$ and $A^2 = A'^2 = 1$.

 In general, an equivalence class has more than a unique member.
 There are different observables in the overall probabilistic system that lead to the same probabilistic observable in a subsystem.
 The map from the observables in the overall system to probabilistic observables in the subsystem is not invertible.
 As a simple example we may consider two Ising spins $A$ and $A'$.
 We select a family of overall probability distributions for which the expectation values are equal, $\braket{A} = \braket{A'}$.
-We may then define a subsystem whose probabilistic information is given precisely by the expectation value of $A$ or $A'$
+We may then define a subsystem for which part of the probabilistic information is given precisely by the expectation value of $A$ or $A'$

 In this subsystem the probabilistic observables associated to $A$ and $A'$ are identical.
 With eigenvalues $\pm 1$ the probabilities $w_\pm $ to find the value $+1$ or $-1$ are obviously the same